awsdocs/amazon-dynamodb-developer-guide/doc_source/AutoScaling.CLI.md

 To further understand how `TargetValue` works, suppose that you have a table with a provisioned throughput setting of 200 write capacity units\.
 You decide to create a scaling policy for this table, with a `TargetValue` of 70 percent\.
 Now suppose that you begin driving write traffic to the table so that the actual write throughput is 150 capacity units\.
 The consumed\-to\-provisioned ratio is now \(150 / 200\), or 75 percent\.
 This ratio exceeds your target, so Application Auto Scaling increases the provisioned write capacity to 215 so that the ratio is \(150 / 215\), or 69\.77 percent—as close to your `TargetValue` as possible, but not exceeding it\.

-For *TestTable*, you set `TargetValue` to 50 percent\.
-Application Auto Scaling adjusts the table's provisioned throughput within the range of 5 to 10 capacity units \(see [Step 2: Register a Scalable Target](#AutoScaling.CLI.RegisterScalableTarget)\) so that the consumed\-to\-provisioned ratio remains at or near 50 percent\.
+For `TestTable`, you set `TargetValue` to 50 percent\.
+Application Auto Scaling adjusts the table's provisioned throughput within the range of 5–10 capacity units \(see [Step 2: Register a Scalable Target](#AutoScaling.CLI.RegisterScalableTarget)\) so that the consumed\-to\-provisioned ratio remains at or near 50 percent\.
 You set the values for `ScaleOutCooldown` and `ScaleInCooldown` to 60 seconds\.

-1. Create a file named `scaling-policy.json` with the following contents:
+1. Create a file named `scaling-policy.json` with the following contents\.

    ```
    {